-Students will abide by the district's Acceptable Use Policy (see Page 13).
+Students will abide by the district's Acceptable Use Policy (see Appendix C) and:

-- · contact an administrator about any security issue they encounter. - · monitor all activity on their personal account(s). - always shut down and secure their device after use to protect their work and information. - report any digital content containing inappropriate or abusive language or questionable subject matter to a teacher or administrator at school. - return their MacBook Air to the issuing school on the date they withdraw from school or transfer to another school.
-(This also applies to seniors who leave school mid-year or who graduate).
+- · contact an administrator about any security issue they encounter. - monitor all activity on their personal account(s).

+- always shut down and secure their Personal Mobile Computing device after use to protect their work and information. - report email containing inappropriate or abusive language or questionable subject matter to a teacher or administrator at school. - return their MacBook Air to the issuing school on the date they withdraw from school or transfer to another school.
+(This also applies to seniors who leave school mid-year or who graduate.)